codervijo/lacalc-simple-app/README.md

 # lacalc-simple-app
 A very simple app.
 But good to get your feet wet if it is the first react native app you ever played with.

-The app uses expo as framework to run react native.
+The app uses expo as framework to run react native.<br>
 Here are the steps:
 1, install docker on your computer
 2, git clone from this repo